Jeck-ai/upsun_config_validator/CONTRIBUTING.md

    cd upsunvalidator
    python3 -m venv venv
    source venv/bin/activate
+   pip install --upgrade pip
    pip install -e .
    ```

+   As you make changes to core, you will likely need to run `pip install -e .` again to test your revisions.

 4. Create a branch for local development: